ducakar/openzone/README.md

-Note that temporary directory `share/openzone/<pkgName>` is not cleared after build, so if you remove any files from source data and rebuild package, removed files will still be cached in temporary directory and put into newly build package.
-So, it is advisable to remove all temporary directories ("`rm -rf share/openzone/*`" on Linux) after removing something from game data or before doing final builds.
+Note that temporary directory `share/openzone/<pkgName>` is not cleared after build, so if you remove any files from source data and rebuild package, removed files will still be cached in temporary directory and put into newly built package.
+So, it is highly recommended to remove all temporary directories ("`rm -rf share/openzone/*`" on Linux) after removing something from game data or before doing the final build.

 ### `ozManifest` ###